Psychology Today Blog Post about Galileo School

 On October 23, 2009, Dr. Gill shared the initial philosophy of her vision of a school for gifted and talented students with other educators, parents, researchers, and community members via Facebook to gauge interest in the idea beyond the initial group of parents and friends.
 The responses to the philosophy and vision statement were highly supportive and enthusiastic, so Dr. Gill made the decision to pursue the creation of the school by August 2011.

 On October 27, 2009, Dr. Gill met with UCF’s expert on gifted education, Dr. Gillian Eriksson (who is now the school’s Academic Adviser) to discuss the feasibility starting a local school devoted to gifted instruction.
 Dr. Eriksson was enthusiastic in her support for the school.

-In November of 2009, Dr. Gill hosted a local meeting at for interested stakeholders, including several local teachers of gifted students and several parents.
+In November of 2009, Dr. Gill hosted a local meeting for interested stakeholders, including several local teachers of gifted students and several parents.
 Their feedback was immensely positive, and so a planning group was created to work on initial issues for founding a school.
-The initial planning group included Dr. Gill, as well as Cat Pursley, Stephen Schenck, Debbie Hahs-Vaughn.
+The initial planning group included Dr. Gill, as well as Cat Pursley, Stephen Schenck, and Debbie Hahs-Vaughn.

 March 10, 2010: Dr. Gill and Dr. Eriksson met to craft the foundation of the school’s curriculum.